 Chocolate Maca Tahini Brownies

 Fudgy dark Chocolate Maca Tahini Brownies with melted chocolate glaze topped with chopped goji berries are beyond delicious.
-These brownies are made with HEALTHY ingredients, refined sugar-free, whole grain and packed with powerful immune-boosting antioxidants.
+These brownies are made with HEALTHY ingredients, refined sugar-free, and packed with powerful immune-boosting antioxidants.
 Perfect guilt-free dessert to enjoy.

 Preheat oven to 350F.
 Grease a 9x9 inch baking pan with nonstick cooking spray.

 In a large bowl, combine the tahini, coconut sugar, maple syrup, coconut oil, vanilla extract and eggs until smooth and well combined.